Welcome to the Legal Design Lab’s blog on justice innovation.

 Robot Lawyer expert chat bot

-The Robot Lawyeris a chatbot made to let people get legal options and screening — and even fill in documents by chatting through a messenger interface on a website.
-It has been applied to traffic tickets, refugee asylum applications, and homeless benefits.
+The Robot Lawyer is a chatbot made to let people get legal options and screening — and even fill in documents by chatting through a messenger interface on a website.
+Please note, since first posting about this project, it has now become the DoNotPay tool.
+This post was about the original version of the tool….

 Online training for pro bono work